The Thumb Rule

 Keep and maintain such books of account and other documents as may enable the Assessing Officer to compute his total income in accordance with the provisions of this Act.

 - The Board may, having regard to the nature of the business or profession carried on by any class of persons, prescribe, by rules, the books of account and other documents including inventories, wherever necessary to be kept and maintained under sub-section (1) or sub-section (2), the particulars to be contained therein and the form and the manner in which and the place at which they shall be kept and maintained.

 - The Income Tax Appellate Tribunal Delhi in its decision (1998) 97 Taxmann 273(Magzine)/60T.T.J.
 278 has held that there is no rule made to the effect that which books of accounts are required to be made by the persons carrying on business covered u/s 44AA(2), therefore if the assessee has kept the details of Incomes and expenditures then no penalty shall be levied u/s 271A.

-- As per section 209(1) of the companies Act 1956, it has been stated that each and every company shall keep proper books of account at its registered office with respect to:
+- As per companies Act 2013, it has been stated that each and every company shall keep proper books of account at its registered office with respect to:

 a) All sums of money whether received or expended therewith the matters in respect of which such receipt and expenditure takes place by the company;